asghara04/light-mag/README.md

 * html/css
 ----

-## i kinda think Light-mag isn't a good name so if you have better idea for its name please please tell me or even change it on repository, thanks
+## i kinda think Light-mag isn't a good name so if you have better idea please let me, thanks